tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 It is possible for DNS and servers to become inconsistent.
 This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
-This may also occur if a server loses its ESNI keys, or an initial deployment of ESNI must be rolled back on the server.
+This may also occur if a server loses its ESNI keys, or if a deployment of ESNI must be rolled back on the server.

 The retry mechanism repairs most such inconsistencies.
 If server and DNS keys mismatch,